Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

 Valentine's Day Traditions

 Over 1 billion Valentine's Day cards are exchanged in the United States each year.
 Exchanging Valentine's Day cards comes second to exchanging Christmas cards.
-Valentine's Day the largest seasonal card-sending occasion of the year, next to Christmas.
+Valentine's Day is the largest seasonal card-sending occasion of the year, next to Christmas.

 Jewelry seems to be the most popular gift to give.
 About 20 percent of consumers are expected to buy jewelry.
 A total of $4.3 billion is usually spent on jewelry nationwide every year.